Home » Hawaii Travel Tips » Renting a Car in Hawaii: What to Know Before You Go

 Now, there are reasons you might want a car that has nothing to do with getting to or from airports.

-Most hotels have shuttles, and if they don’t, there is a high likelihood that you will be able to take an Uber, Lyft, or taxi to your “home-away-from-home.”
+Most hotels have shuttles, and if they don’t, there is a high likelihood that you will be able to take an Uber, Lyft, or taxi to your “home away from home.”

-So you’re probably thinking “what could I need a car for if I have another transport option?”
+So you’re probably thinking “What could I need a car for if I have another transport option?”
 Great question!

 Why You Should Rent a Car in Hawaii

-On many of the islands, you will find options for day-trips and tours geared specifically towards tourists.
+On many of the islands, you will find options for day trips and tours geared specifically towards tourists.

 Tips for Renting a Car in Hawaii featured by top Hawaii blog, Hawaii Travel With Kids: Nothing is more iconic that this Haleiwa sign as you enter North Shore Oahu